RantumBits/rantum.dev/content/posts/bigger-strides.jpeg.md

 image: /images/bigger-strides.jpeg
 featuredImage: /photos/2020-08-31.png
 category: Journal
-description:Utilize the time effectively by taking swings in areas that look like potential opportunities.
+description: Utilize the time effectively by taking swings in areas that look like potential opportunities.
 Make the swings worthwhile, and go after the right opportunities.
 tags:
   - time management
   - trust